AgentUser01/chowboy-website/README.md

 ## Deployment

-This website is deployed on GitHub Pages and accessible at [chowboy.io](https://chowboy.io).
+This website is deployed on GitHub Pages and accessible at [chowboy.io](https://chowboy.io) with automatic CNAME preservation.

 ## Contact